The Link Between Behaviour and Culture We NEED To Talk About

 By Tony Ragoonanan

-Like many of us, every now and then, I enjoy dining out with friends or family.
+Like many of you, every now and then, I enjoy dining out with family or friends.
 When I do, there’s one sports bar in particular that I enjoy going to, and the reason I go there is simply because of the customer experience they offer (other than…I really need to get out of my house for a change).
 It stands out from other sports bars because of a few specific reasons.
 Of course, what I buy there is certainly one of them but I am omitting this detail to make this point.
-Regardless of who our waiter or waitress is, their colleagues always check to make sure that we are taken care of, meeting our needs at every turn, instead of us having to do a visual search for the person who is serving us when we need something.
-The other quality that stands out is that every time I went back there, the great experience I had was happily re-experienced and it is the reason I will go back.
+Regardless of who our waiter or waitress is, their colleagues always check to make sure that we are well taken care of, meeting our needs at every turn, instead of us having to do a visual search for the person who is serving us when we need something.
+Additionally, every time I went back there, the great experience I had was happily re-experienced and it is the reason I will go back.
 So my point here is this; this sports bar differentiated itself because of the awareness and consistency that their staff demonstrated.

-I share this story as a way to show that the way employees behave within an organization plays a major part in determining the kind of culture the organization ends up with.
+The reason I share this story is to show that the way employees behave within an organization plays a major part in determining the kind of culture that exists within the organization.
 My example here only shows a customer experience but culture also extends to many other aspects of the organizational environment.

 (Deal & Kennedy, 2000).

-It is certainly possible to observe behaviours when someone is doing a job, how they are doing it, and how they interact with others.
+It is certainly possible to observe behaviours when someone is doing a job, how they are doing it, and how they are interacting with others.
 This is what makes change or improvement possible because behaviour provides evidence.

-My intent is certainly not to trivialize the importance of an individual’s underlying beliefs, assumptions and values.
-In fact, these are the “roots” of behaviours.
+My intent is certainly not to trivialize the importance of an individual’s underlying beliefs, assumptions, values and even the way people think because they are, in fact, the “roots” of behaviours.

 Additionally, behaviour must go hand in hand with the skills, knowledge and abilities to create defined competencies and to get the job done.
-How these look “in action” is all about PEOPLE and it is the ingredient that will add to the competitive advantage that may already be present with the other four P’s (Product, Price, Promotion, Place).
+How these look “in action” is all about PEOPLE and it provides the PHYSICAL EVIDENCE, both essential ingredients that will add to the competitive advantage that may already be present with the other 5 P’s of marketing (Product, Price, Promotion, Place and Process).

 Getting the right Behaviors will promote the right culture